lindemeier/painty/README.md

 | :---:  | :---:  |
 |![Screenshot](data/test_images/flower.jpg)|![Screenshot](data/test_images/flower_oabf.jpg)|

-## Color Palette Extraction of Images
+## Color Palette Extraction from RGB Images

 Extract color palettes from images based on base pigments.
 The solver esimates absoprtion and scattering coefficients of each paint as a mixture from the base pigments.